An AI system to help scientists write expert-level empirical software: Results

-For the best performing model \texttt{BBKNN (TS)}, part of the performance boost came from combining two existing methods, ComBat~\cite{johnson2007} and BBKNN, rather than simply implementing BBKNN (\figref{fig:batch_integration}c).
-In particular, while the original BBKNN method computes neighbors on the PCA embedding, \texttt{BBKNN (TS)} computes neighbors on ComBat-corrected PCA embedding, removing global linear batch-associated variance.
-Both implementations then compute $k$-nearest neighbors across batches and construct a graph (with differences in exact implementation), thus removing local batch effects.
-Manual modification of \texttt{BBKNN (TS)} and the published BBKNN implementation confirmed that the addition of Combat-corrected PCA embedding is critical for improving both implementations (\supfig{fig:bbknn_deepdive}), confirming the value in idea recombination.
+For \texttt{BBKNN (TS)}, part of the performance boost came from combining two existing methods, ComBat~\cite{johnson2007} and BBKNN, rather than simply implementing BBKNN (\figref{fig:batch_integration}c).
+In particular, while the original BBKNN method computes neighbors using PCA embeddings, \texttt{BBKNN (TS)} computes neighbors using ComBat-corrected PCA embeddings, removing global linear batch-associated variance.
+Both implementations then compute $k$-nearest neighbors across batches and construct a graph (with differences in exact implementation), thus removing local batch effects (\suptab{table:sc_bbknn_code}).
+Manual modification of \texttt{BBKNN (TS)} and the published BBKNN implementation confirmed that using Combat-corrected PCA embeddings is critical for improving both implementations (\extfig{fig:bbknn_deepdive}), confirming the value in idea recombination.